bigjosh/De-Harak-Clock-Controller/README.md

 The clock was orginally installed in 1971.
 Each digit contained a set of florecent bulbs, some with colored gels.
 There was a very large relay-based controller that occupied the space that is now Starbucks.

-![bulbs]bulbs-photo.jpg)
+!([bulbs]bulbs-photo.jpg)

 Unfortunately this setup proved to be very dificult to maintain so in 2015 Rockrose (the owner) upgraded the clock to use modern LED fixures controlled by a tiny digital computer.

 # Controller software

-This repo contains the software that controls the clock.
-It runs on a Raspberry Pi and controls the 72 independent digit panels using UDP packets.
-The digit panels and the Pi are all attached to a common local 10Base100 network with Cat5 home runs going between each digit and the control center.
-The bunde of network cables runs over the roof of the adjoining resturant.
+This repo contains the master controller software.
+It runs on a Raspberry Pi using the Raspberrian Linux distro.
+It controls the 72 independent digit panels using Open Pixel Server formated UDP packets.

+The controller is accessable via ssh and also publishes a web page where you can run demo displays and check some diagnostics.

+!(web controller)[web-photo.png]

+# Digits

-Each digit panel is running the [LEDscape package](https://github.com/bigjosh/LEDscape) to drive the attached LEDs.
+Each digit panel contains a BeagleBone Black computer running the [LEDscape package](https://github.com/bigjosh/LEDscape) to drive the attached LEDs.

 The master controller uses DNSMASQ to hand out IP addresses and maps those addresses to digits by MAC address using DNS entries in the `dhcp-hosts` file.

 Each panel gets a DNS name that is mapped to its location on the clock.
-The top row of digits are `T01` - `T12`, and the bottom 5 rows are `B00` - `B59`.
+The top row of digits are `H01` - `H12`, and the bottom 5 rows are `M00` - `M59`.

 # Operation